 Policy Monitoring: The board agreed they are in compliance with all the following policies.

-Board Governance – Governing Style; Board Job Description.
+Board Governance – Governing Style; Board Job Description. .
+The board agreed they are in compliance with all policies

 Executive Limitations – Financial Condition and Activities; Financial Planning and Budgeting

 Review Annual Calendar.
 The Board approved the draft 2024-2025 Annual Calendar.
 The calendar will be distributed electronically and posted on Teams.
+Approved

 Resolution to accept JCLA reimbursement grant.
 Ballard moved and Turo seconded to accept grant funds of $20,500 from the Jefferson County Library Association.
 These funds will be used exclusively for projects identified in the approved application.
 This is a reimbursable grant; invoices will be provided quarterly.
 The motion carried unanimously.